 How do child riders on life insurance work?

-A child rider is an optional add-on to your life insurance policy that pays out a small death benefit if any of your children pass away.
+A child rider is an optional add-on to your life insurance policy that provides a small amount of life insurance coverage for your children.

 Headshot of Amanda Shih